KNtronov/code-challenge-make-space/README.md

 ## Known Issues and TODOs

 - Hook up a CI pipeline with linters and test coverage checks.
-- Integration tests for http API, it will require a re-design of the Javalin server and AppContext into a standalone testable unit.
 - User management with RBAC or PBAC, ideally integrating with auth0.
 - Booking re-scheduling, will probably benefit to redesign for CQRS.
 - Document the api with OpenAPI spec.